FG to begin deployment of anti-piracy equipment in June

 THE Federal Government will begin the deployment of anti-piracy equipment in the nation’s Maritime sector by June 2019.

 Disclosing this on Tuesday in Lagos during a stakeholders meeting tagged ‘Regulating The Maritime Industry For a Better Nigeria’, the Honourable Minister of Transportation, Rt.
-Hon.
-Rotimi Amaechi revealed that the situation as regards insecurity in the nation’s maritime sector is very bad as of now.
+Hon Rotimi Amaechi revealed that the situation as regards insecurity in the nation’s maritime sector is very bad as of now.

-According to Amaechi, who later handed over the reins of the Ministry to the Permanent Secretary of The Ministry Of Transportation, “What Government has done was to apologise to stakeholders and assure them of better security.
+According to Amaechi, who later handed over the reins of the Ministry to the Permanent Secretary of The Ministry Of Transportation, “What Government has done was to apologize to stakeholders and assure them of better security.

 “The situation is very bad now in terms of insecurity in the maritime industry and the Federal Government is aware of it.